 "I could remember Catherine but I knew I would get crazy if I thought about her when I was not sure yet I would see her, so I would not think about her, only about her a little, only about her with the car going slowly and clickingly, and some light through the canvas and my lying with Catherine on the floor of the car."

--from A Farewell to Arms
+—Henry in A Farewell to Arms

 When the United States declared war on Germany and entered World War I in April 1917, the fighting in Europe had been going on for three years.
 America joined the Allies, led by France, England, Russia, and Italy, who had been fighting Germany, Austria-Hungary, and the Ottoman Empire (Turkey).
 Antiquated nineteenth-century battlefield tactics combined with the innovations of modern warfare led to a monumental loss of life.
 At the Battle of the Somme in July 1916, British forces launched a relentless barrage of ordnance on German trenches that lasted six days.
 British soldiers were quickly killed by machine gun and rifle fire.
 By the time the battle ended, Britain had suffered 400,000 casualties; the French 200,000; and 450,000 Germans also lay dead in what was one of the bloodiest battles ever.